lalit2005/hyperdocs/docs/how-hyperdocs-works.md

 To render mdx, Hyperdocs uses the [`mdx-bundler`](https://github.com/kentcdodds/mdx-bundler) from Kent C. Dodds.

-The periodic regeneration regenerates very quickly because `mdx-bundler` uses esbuild under the hood to bundle mdx.
+The periodic regeneration regenerates the page very quickly because `mdx-bundler` uses esbuild under the hood to bundle mdx.